llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/readability/enum-initial-value.rst

     };

-.. option:: AllowExplicitLinearInitialValues
+.. option:: AllowExplicitSequentialInitialValues

-  If set to `false`, linear initializations are not allowed.
+  If set to `false`, sequential initializations are not allowed.
   See examples below.
 Default is `true`.

   .. code-block:: c++

     enum A {
-      e0 = 1, // not allowed if AllowExplicitLinearInitialValues is false
+      e0 = 1, // not allowed if AllowExplicitSequentialInitialValues is false
       e1 = 2,
       e2 = 3,
     };